May 26, 2017

 Environmental Concerns and Solutions

 I want to talk about plastic pollution.
-Though all plastic food containers are an issue, let’s have a look at single use plastic bottles.
+Though all plastic food containers are an issue, let's have a look at single-use plastic bottles.
 It is estimated that annually 80 billion water bottles are used in the United States alone.
 Roughly 80% of these water bottles end up as litter.
-Furthermore only PET bottles can be recycled, and the rest are discarded into land fills for found littering our planet.
+Furthermore, only PET bottles can be recycled, and the rest are discarded into landfills for founding littering our planet.
 PET bottles make up 25% of plastic bottles used in the U.S. Landfills are overflowing with 2 million tons of discarded water bottles alone. idswater.org

 According to The Water Project, it takes 3 liters of water to create 1 liter of bottled water.
 When one thinks that people are dying of thirst, how can one be O.K. with the waste of water used to make water convenient for those that have clean water available to them when all they need to do is install a water filter and buy a reusable bottle..